(Updated: May 6, 2022)

 - Directions to NY-NY Parking Garage: Follow this google maps link to get turn-by-turn directions to the parking structure from wherever you are.

-Once you enter the parking garage, you’ll receive a printed parking ticket, which you’ll then use to pay the parking fee.
+Once you enter the parking garage, you’ll receive a printed parking ticket, which you will use to pay the parking fee.
 Upon leaving, you’ll need to take your ticket to a self-serve kiosk (before going to your car) and pay for the amount of time you left your vehicle there.

 Tip: Take good care of your ticket as you’ll have to pay a $30 lost ticket fee if you try to leave the parking garage without one.

 Anyone staying at the hotel can have their parking charges placed on their room tab.
 They just need to use the keycard for their room to leave the parking garage.
-Likewise, M Life members (from Pearl level and above) should use their membership card for parking.
+Likewise, MGM Rewards members (Pearl level and above) can use their membership card to enter and exit the parking garage.

 Note: As one of the closest hotels to the T-Mobile Arena, the parking facility at New York-New York also has a walkway that leads directly to the venue.
 You should be aware that parking rates might be higher on days when there is are one or more significant events happening at T-Mobile Arena.